dantman/elite-vr-cockpit/GETTING-STARTED.md

 ![Add buttons](Images/ScreenshotAddButton.png)

 ## Each of these buttons can be moved to any part of your holographic interface.
 1. Place the circle of your controller and pull the trigger, which will put the button in the "staging bar" at the bottom
     - Note: solid buttons without an icon work fine, they just don't have an icon
-2. grasp the button and move it where you want it
+2. Grasp the button and move it where you want it
     - I recommend placing 3-4 buttons in the top-right of your view, near the handles (that way you're not obstructing your view)
 3. I recommend the following buttons (at a minimum):
     - `Engage Frame Shift Drive` - somewhere to the left of your throttle